Rosebud Elementary School Clinic

 Procedures for Over-the-Counter Medications

-If a student must have a medication in order to attend school, the parent/guardian must fill out the Administration of Medication Request Form and bring the medication to the clinic in the original container.
+If a student must have a medication in order to attend school, the parent/guardian must fill out the Administration of Medication Request Form (available by request from the clinic) and bring the medication to the clinic in the original container.
 Medication must be kept in the clinic in the original container.

-Students may not have over-the-counter medications in their possession and may not share medications of any kind with fellow students.
+Students may not have over-the-counter medication in their possession and may not share medication of any kind with fellow students.

 Reasons to Keep Your Child Home From School